 Community Achievement Award Winners Announced

-In all, there were 40 nominations for the awards from a variety of community groups, organisations and individuals from across the borough.
+In all, there were over 40 nominations for the awards from a variety of community groups, organisations and individuals from across the borough.
 From these nominations, three finalists were selected in each of the three categories.